HaywardPeirce/family_tree_builder/README.md

 ### Testing Locally

 When testing/developing your code it is recommeneded to use a python virtual environment.
 You can find details on the setup process for for that [here](https://github.com/HaywardPeirce/WoL_server#setup).

+### Deployment

+When running in production, use the guincorn web server `gunicorn --bind 0.0.0.0:8000 wsgi`